baehyunsol/femtoGPT/log.md

 | 9      |  7       |  0         | 100.0%         |

 It's much smaller than #20 ~ #26, but does better than them.
 The lesson is that I have to wait longer until the model converges.

+# 28. Plan for training a Rust coder

+1. I need a larger dataset.
+Let's expand #14's dataset.
+2. I need a smaller dictionary.
+I have to make one manually, instead of training it.
+  - It would be ascii chars + Rust keywords + Rust operators (multi-characters only)
+3. I'll go with (emb 144, num layers 8, num heads 6)